Our Team

 Director of Operations

-Jennifer’s primary area of focus over the last 10 years has been within the Canadian defence and security sectors.
-She has been responsible for leading initiatives that bring together industry, academia, and representatives of the Canadian Armed Forces with domestic and foreign government leadership.
-Her extensive experience in leading these programs continues to build platforms that provide relationship building and business development opportunities within the sector that lead to a safer, more efficient, and better equipped Canadian Armed Forces.
+For the past 11 years, Jennifer has focused on the Canadian defence and security sectors.
+She has spearheaded initiatives that cultivate learning and discussions with industry leaders, academia, the Canadian Armed Forces, and both domestic and foreign government officials.
+Her leadership in these programs has facilitated relationship building and business development, contributing to a more capable and efficient Canadian Armed Forces.

-Prior to joining the CDA Institute team, Jennifer was the Director of Domestic and International Events for the Canadian Association of Defence and Security Industries.
-Leading her team to the successful execution of over 15 yearly events and initiatives across Canada and globally.
-Most notability, as the director of CANSEC, Canada’s largest defence and security exhibition and rated in the top 5 global defence events.
+Before joining the CDA Institute, Jennifer served as the Director of Domestic and International Events for the Canadian Association of Defence and Security Industries.
+She led her team in executing over 15 annual events and initiatives across Canada and internationally.
+Most notably, she directed CANSEC, Canada’s largest defence and security exhibition, recognized as one of the top five global defence events.

 valerie-aji